Conditional Fee Agreement Termination

 What is a Conditional Fee Agreement?

-Conditional Fee Agreements, or CFA for short, are a type of retainer which are entered into between a Solicitor and their client in respect of paying legal costs.
+Conditional Fee Agreements, or CFA for short, are a type of retainer which are entered into between a no win no fee Solicitor and their client in respect of paying legal costs.
 It must be a written agreement and it is a legally binding contract to pay costs.
 Usually when this type of agreement is entered into, the Solicitor agrees to act on a ‘no win no fee’ basis which means that you do not usually have to pay the Solicitor’s fees if you are the losing party.
 A CFA is most commonly used for personal injury matters or other civil cases which are regulated by the Civil Procedure Rules, and they can also supplement other funding agreements, such as where legal aid no longer remains adequate.
 More often than note, a CFA allows for a success fee to be recovered (usually payable from damages), to compensate the Solicitor for the risk in taking on the case.

 A Conditional Fee Agreement termination can be undertaken by either party however, dependant upon the party terminating the CFA, different consequences could apply.
 These are set out in the CFA itself.